metamn/react/content/blog/on-design-systems-3/index.md

 Framework-type and API-type &mdash; combined together &mdash; defines if a paradigm will produce consistent user interfaces, or not.

-**CSS frameworks** are Template-based (class) UI frameworks which come mandatory with an open-ended API.
+**CSS frameworks** are Template-based UI frameworks with class-based bindings resulting, involuntarily and by definition, in an open-ended API.

 Guaranteeing consistency in such environment is possible, but perhaps only on a small scale, with considerable efforts.

-**Component libraries** are Component-based UI frameworks which come with both constraints-based and open-ended APIs.
-However component libraries choose the open-ended approach vs. aiming for consistency.
+**Component libraries** are Component-based UI frameworks with props-based bindings choosing the open-ended approach for fredom vs. the closed aiming for consistency.

+Again, guaranteeing consistency is possible, with efforts.

-**Design systems** &mdash; Component-based &mdash; choose the constraints-based API approach to deliver consistency.
+**Design systems** &mdash; Component-based UI frameworks &mdash; choose the constraints-based API approach to deliver consistency.

-An interesting example is **Classless HTML**.

-Being constraints-based, they are capable to produce coherent and uniform interfaces.
-Having no API &mdash; being not programmable &mdash; they can't produce user interfaces for any &mdash; arbitrary &mdash; use case.